unparalleled-js/docs-1/docs/api-mgmt/custom-domain.md

 | 5.    | Register a new CNAME record with your domain host.
 See [here](#configuring-cname-record). |
 | 6.    | Once the verification process succeeds.
 Your custom setup is complete.<br>![Completed custom domain setup](~@img/api-mgmt/custom-domain-successful.png)*Completed custom domain setup* |

-Depending on the domain host, it may take up to a few hours for the new CNAME record to propagate.
-After this, the custom domain will be verified and it will take effect.
+Depending on the domain host, it may take up to an hour for the new CNAME record to propagate.
+After verifiying your custom domain's DNS, Workato will start generating a TLS certificate.
+It can take up to an hour for the certificate to be issued and ready for use.
+Refresh the custom domains page to check on the status.

 ## Configuring CNAME record